 Misconduct of a continuing nature indicates the need for a comprehensive look at the student's behavior to determine possible causes, probable corrective measures and needed supports.
-The Student Success Team, which may include some or all of the following people: Student, teachers, psychologist, counselors, attendance officer, school administrator, parents/guardians, and District Office personnel, will review the student's behavior, develop and monitor a plan for assistance.
+The Student Success Team which may include some or all of the following: Student, teachers, school psychologist, counselors, attendance officer, school administrator, parents/guardians, and District Office personnel.
+The team will review the student's behavior and develop and monitor an assistance plan if appropriate.